IveNoIdeaMaybe/MCA-2019/README.md

 # Week 8 Music as Sound

-## Task 1

-present the three chosen songs and relative metadata in a table
+## Task 1: presenting the three chosen songs and relative metadata in a table

 **Table**